++ U. S. Chapters ++

 series of scientific Mars panels as well as regional Chapter coordination.

-May be held in a resort lodge in eastern Washington State sometime in the
+May be held in a resort lodge in eastern Washington State sometime

 summer.